PTSD and Drugs: Drug Addiction & PTSD

 If you are in need of treating trauma and addiction, you may need a Dual Diagnosis Rehabilitation Facility.
 This type of rehab facility understands how to treat both disorders, and the importance of doing so.
 If you treat the addiction without treating the PTSD, your risk of relapse will increase.

 Dual Diagnosis Rehabilitation Facilities treat you as a whole person.
 They help you with the medical detox, treatment of the PTSD, and offer therapy that will help increase your ability to stay clean and healthy in the future.

 You may take part in individual therapy, group therapy, and nutritional counseling.
 You will learn new coping mechanisms that will help you stay sober and healthy long into the future.
 Many people are afraid of detox, but this is an exciting step you are taking.
-You will receive the treatment you need and we acknowledge you for pursuing your health.
+You will receive the treatment you need and we commend you for pursuing your health!

 Ready for Help with PTSD and Drugs?

 PTSD alone can be difficult.
 When it happens with addiction, it can be life-threatening.
 A quick fix isn’t enough to achieve long-term sobriety.
 This is a life-long journey towards a new state of mind.

 24 Hour PTSD and Drug Rehab Hotline – Get Help Now